Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 ### a) Slimes (15 marks)

 In this section, you will modify the codebase to introduce a new type of enemy: slimes.
-After all slimes finish moving, when two or more slimes collide on the same tile, they merge into one slime, with the remaining slime absorbing the others' special attributes.

 Slimes travel in a single, predetermined direction.
-When they encounter an object they cannot move onto, they instinctively change direction, going back in the direction they came from.
-Slimes are limited by the same movement constraints as the Player, except portals have no effect on them (they simply pass through them).
+When they encounter an object they cannot move onto, they instinctively reverse direction and head back the way they came.
+Slimes follow the same movement constraints as the Player, except portals have no effect on them (they simply pass through).

 > For example, Slime A starts by moving right.
-On the next tick, it notices that there is a wall to its right.
-It changes direction, moves left, and continues moving left from then on until it hits another wall or door.
+On the next tick, it notices an object to its right that it cannot move onto.
+It reverses direction, moves left, and continues moving left until it encounters another obstacle it cannot pass.

+When two or more slimes occupy the same tile at the end of a tick, they merge into a single slime.
+The remaining slime absorbs the others' special attributes.

 There are multiple kinds of slimes.
 Importantly, **the type of the slime that is absorbed becomes the type of the resulting slime**.
-For example, if a red slime absorbs a green slime, it transforms into a green slime with red slime effects appended to it.
+For example, if a red slime absorbs a green slime, it transforms into a green slime with the red slime’s effects appended to it.

 Below are all the slime types you will encounter: